kevinsogo/compgen/readme_src/README_TEMPLATE.md

 ```

 This takes input from stdin, so if needed, use pipe, or add `< file_to_detect_subtasks.in` at the end.

-(If it says `Permission denied`, just add executable permission using `chmod`, like `chmod +x subtasks_from_validator`.
-If it still fails, it probably means bash is not found in `/bin/bash`.
-I don't know what's the best way to fix this actually.
-I guess, just replace the first line of the script, haha.)

 Either way, once you have a command that detects subtasks, you can just loop across all files using `all_files_subtasks`: